fiso64/slsk-batchdl/README.md

                                  'results-full': Print search results including full paths --debug                        Print extra debug info
 ```

 ### File conditions
 Files not satisfying the conditions will not be downloaded.
 For example, `--length-tol` is set to 3 by default, meaning that files whose duration differs from the supplied duration by more than 3 seconds will not be downloaded (can be disabled by setting it to -1).
 Files satisfying `pref-` conditions will be preferred; setting `--pref-format "flac,wav"` will make it download high quality files if they exist, and only download low quality files if there's nothing else.
-Conditions can also be supplied as a semicolon-delimited string to `--cond` and `--pref`, e.g `--cond "br>=320;f=mp3,ogg;sr<96000"`.\
+Conditions can also be supplied as a semicolon-delimited string to `--cond` and `--pref`, e.g `--cond "br>=320;f=mp3,ogg;sr<96000"`.
+See the start of `Program.cs` for the default file conditions.

 **Important note**: Some info may be unavailable depending on the client used by the peer.
 For example, the default Soulseek client does not share the file bitrate.
 By default, if `--min-bitrate` is set, then files with unknown bitrate will still be downloaded.
-You can configure it to reject all files where one of the checked properties is unavailable by enabling `--strict`.
-(As a consequence, if `--strict` and `--min-bitrate` is set then any files shared by users with the default client will be ignored)
+You can configure it to reject all files where one of the checked properties is unavailable by enabling `--strict-conditions`.
+(As a consequence, if `--min-bitrate` is also set then any files shared by users with the default client will be ignored)

 ### Name format
 Available tags are: artist, artists, album_artist, album_artists, title, album, year, track, disc, filename, default_foldername.
 Name format supports subdirectories as well as conditional expressions: `{str1|str2}` – If any tags in str1 are null, choose str2.
 String literals enclosed in parentheses are ignored in the null check.